JanPalasek/pretty-jupyter-server/README.md

 ## Documentation

-The app is a very simple fastapi web application.
+The app is a very simple FastAPI web application.
 It exposes only one endpoint:

-- `nbconvert`: As a parameter it expects a file.
+- `nbconvert`: POST only.
+As a parameter it expects an ipynb file.